§ 01 · Cross-sector position

 Sector · 02Financial services industry.

 Key insight.
-Financial services face elevated fraud and identity-abuse risk driven by AI-assisted mobile phishing and payment-rail fraud trends; regulatory scrutiny in APAC remains active.
+Financial services face elevated fraud and identity-abuse risk driven by AI-assisted mobile phishing and payment-rail fraud trends.
 C4 C5

 Findings

-• AI-assisted mobile phishing & payment fraud — vendor reporting links PromptSpy-style lures to ongoing mobile-banking fraud and social-engineering targeting payment rails.
+• AI-assisted mobile phishing & payment fraud — vendor reporting links PromptSpy-style lures to ongoing mobile-banking fraud.
 C4

-• Regulatory pressure — MAS / APRA / RBI frameworks continue to raise compliance expectations and incident-notification obligations for FIs.
+• Regulatory pressure — MAS / APRA / RBI frameworks continue to raise compliance expectations.
 C5

-• Visibility gap — dark-web collection failures reduced confidence in detecting underground sales or victim postings for FSI this week.
+• Visibility gap — dark-web collection failures reduced confidence this week.
 C11

 Recommended executive action